RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 ## Abstract

-Currently, the DMD compiler does not perform any move operations: function return values are typically constructed directly in the destination memory, eliding the destruction of the source, an optimization known as Return Value Optimization.
-This leads to the missing of some optimization opportunities in certain scenarios, that could be easily implemented.
+Currently, the DMD compiler automatically performs move operations in specific situations.
-However, if the moving of objects would be implemented, with the current state of affairs, it would lead to the impossibility of implementing certain programming patterns like `struct`s that contain internal pointers and `struct`s that register themselves in a global registry.
+The default move operation is to simply copy from one memory location to another.
+This approach has the shortcomming that objects with internal pointers cannot be correctly handled.

-DIP1014 [1] details the above mentioned scenarios and proposes a solution in the form of a postblit-like callback method called `opPostMove`.
+DIP1014 [1] details the above mentioned scenario and proposes a solution in the form of a postblit-like callback method called `opPostMove`.
 In parallel with the development of DIP1014, DIP1018 [2] has uncovered a series of issues that affect the postblit, which ultimately led to the decision of replacing it with a classical copy constructor.